Tender Grass-fed Meatballs over avocado slaw. Would have been great with fresh pico de gallo. |

 1 lb.
 100% grass-fed ground beef

-Cumin is in the top 20
+Cumin is in the top 20 of the healthiest spices. |

 3 slices nitrite and nitrate free bacon